Horseshoeoverlook/About-me-/README.md

 ♡ | General Likes: Horror, Candy, Tea, Staying Up Late, Breakfast Burritos,

-♡ | Dislikes: Any Annoying Mf I Know At School.
+♡ | Dislikes: Any Hoe I Know At School.

 ♡ | DNI: Basic DNI Criteria, THOSE Genshin/HSR/HH/HB Fans. || Any TCOAAL Fan Get The Fuck Away From Me. copying my ponies is a no-go. don't do it gang [partially targeted.]

 ♡ | INT: C + H || The Normal Fans Of The Ones In DNI, People With The Same Interests And Such, Normal People In General.
 Most Of Everyone In The Safe Server.

-"𝚂𝚑𝚎 𝚝𝚘𝚘𝚔 𝚖𝚢 𝚏𝚒𝚗𝚐𝚎𝚛𝚜 𝚝𝚘 𝚑𝚎𝚛 𝚖𝚘𝚞𝚝𝚑."

 ------ Just To Know ☆ -.°˖⋆ ℧ 𓃗 .°˖⋆

-Job: I Currently Work As A Bison Ambassador!
-Basically I Just Yap To Visitors About The Prairie And The Bison That Go Along With It.
-For 2-4 Hours Every Sat-Sunday.
+Job: I'm Mostly Doing Side-Jobs Rn

 ════ ⋆★⋆ ════